- Home

 Weight: 30

-Bhutanese Ngultrum is pegged to the Indian Rupee, providing relative stability.
+Bhutanese Ngultrum is pegged to Indian Rupee, providing relative stability.

 Weight: 100

-Internet is available but speeds are generally slow and inconsistent, especially outside main towns.
+Internet is available but speeds are moderate and can be inconsistent, especially outside urban centers.

 Weight: 40

-Very limited to no formal coworking spaces in Paro; digital nomads rely on cafes or hotels.
+No formal coworking spaces; digital nomads must rely on cafes or hotels.

 30%